-One essential part of smooth engine operation is a good air to fuel ratio.
-There are several systems within your vehicle that monitor the density, flow speed, and temperature of the air in the engine.
-When one of these systems break down, it can lead to very serious problems and eventual engine damage.
+One essential part of smooth engine operation is an excellent air to fuel ratio.
+Several systems within your vehicle monitor the density, flow speed, and air temperature in the engine.
+When one of these systems breaks down, it can lead to severe problems and eventual engine damage.

 One of these systems is the intake air temperature sensor.
 It keeps track of the air coming into the engine to help maintain the right mix.
 When it puts out a higher voltage than usual, the P0113 code will trigger.

-The P0113 trouble code is an early warning—not serious on its own, but something you should address before it becomes more serious.
-Since the problem that triggers P0113 is likely intermittent, it can be difficult to diagnose.
+The P0113 trouble code is an early warning—not severe on its own, but something you should address before it becomes more serious.
+Since the problem that triggers P0113 is likely intermittent, it can be challenging to diagnose.
 The freeze frame data on your OBD2 scan tool will go a long way toward finding the root cause of this code.

 P0113 Code Definition